Ulambayaryn Byambajav: Sumo career

 He was born in Ulaanbaatar, and took up Mongolian wrestling at the age of 9, but he preferred playing basketball.
 He won junior titles in wrestling, judo and sambo.
 He was recruited as a professional sumo wrestler (rikishi) by former yokozuna Onokuni who was on a visit to Mongolia.
 He competed under the shikona of Daishōchi Kenta.
+In September 2001 just after his debut, he would win out in a six-way playoff to secure the sixth division championship.
 He was a member of Shibatayama stable from July 2001 until September 2005, reaching a highest rank of makushita 15.
 However, tiring of the lifestyle, he quit at age 20 and as well as an amateur sumo career he also featured in film and television roles in Hollywood, and many commercials.
 He won the Sumo World Championships in 2006 and 2007.
 He won the US Sumo Open Championship held in California for eight consecutive years, from 2007 to 2014.
 His overall record at the US Sumo Open was 110 wins and 7 losses.